Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Methods

-The HB-OGA and NB-OGA codes are available in Modern Fortran~\cite{Curcic2020} at \url{https://github.com/gisc-ufv/hyperSIS}.
-The code follows a modular and object-oriented programming structure and is compatible with the Fortran Package Manager (fpm)~\cite{Kedward2022}.
-A Jupyter Notebook is also provided with examples of usage.
-Network input must be entered as: list of hyperedges, bipartite format, XGI JSON format~\cite{Landry2023}, or the HIF standard format~\cite{coll2025hifhypergraphinterchangeformat}.
+The HB-OGA and NB-OGA codes are available at \url{https://github.com/gisc-ufv/hyperSIS}, ref.~\cite{codes2025}.
+The code is developed in Modern Fortran~\cite{Curcic2020}, it follows a modular, object-oriented structure and is compatible with the Fortran Package Manager (\texttt{fpm})~\cite{Kedward2022}, as well as a Python interface.
+A Jupyter Notebook with usage examples is provided.
+Network input can be supplied as a list of hyperedges, in bipartite format, in the XGI JSON format~\cite{Landry2023}, or in the HIF standard format~\cite{coll2025hif}.
 Both temporal and quasi-stationary dynamics are available.
-The code was run with both the LLVM-based Intel Fortran (ifx) and the non-commercial GNU Fortran (gfortran) compilers, on Linux and Windows Subsystem for Linux (WSL).
+The code was run using the LLVM-based Intel Fortran (\texttt{ifx}) and the non-commercial GNU Fortran (\texttt{gfortran}) compilers, on Linux and Windows Subsystem for Linux (WSL).